 Element is the development and operations consultant to Opal Retirement Inc. and, as such, is managing the development of the Opal Project to its completion.
 The Opal Project consists of plans for a lifestyle retirement community to be constructed, which will be comprised of approximately 142,000 square feet with 44 seniors' residential condominium units, 56 seniors' rental units and 30 seniors' Licenced Care units.
-As at September 22, 2020, the construction was completed, and Opal by Element was open for operation in December 2019.
-All of the condominium unit sales have been completed.
+As at September 22, 2021, the construction was completed, and Opal by Element was open for operation in December 2019.
 Opal is currently engaged in leasing up the rental unit and Licensed Care units.